Privacy Policy

 • The information is in a Commonwealth government file;

-• ACSO must not otherwise delete health information unless permitted or required by law.
+• The Group must not otherwise delete health information unless permitted or required by law

 Access and Correction of Personal Information

-Requests to access client personal information can be forwarded by ACSO’s Privacy via completing the following online form on ACSO’s website: Request to access personal information form
+Requests to access client personal information can be forwarded by by the Group’s Privacy via completing the online form available on ACSO’s website: Request to access personal information form

-Additionally, requests to access and correct client personal information can be forwarded to ACSO’s Privacy Officer in writing, via:
+Additionally, requests to access and correct personal information can be forwarded to the Group’s Privacy Officer, via:

 Email: privacyofficer@acso.org.au